Saturday, January 10, 2026/online

 ABOUT THE PRESENTER

-Todd Essig, PhD, is a psychologist and psychoanalyst known for being a pioneer in the creative uses of mental health technologies.
-In addition to his full time, NYC-based clinical practice, he publishes, lectures, and consults internationally on creating best practices in using technology to serve human purposes.
-His primary academic affiliations are Faculty and Training and Supervising Psychoanalyst at the William Alanson White Institute (WAWI) in New York City and Adjunct Clinical Professor at the NYU Postdoctoral Program in Psychoanalysis.
+Todd Essig, PhD, is a psychologist and psychoanalyst known for pioneering in the creative uses of mental health technologies.
+In addition to his full time NYC-based clinical practice, he publishes, lectures, and consults internationally on forming best practices in the use of technology to serve human purposes.
+His primary academic affiliations are Faculty and Training and Supervising Psychoanalyst at the William Alanson White Institute in New York City and Adjunct Clinical Professor at the NYU Postdoctoral Program in Psychoanalysis.

-Dr. Essig is a member of the International Psychoanalytical Association (IPA) where he served on the Task Force on Distance Training and the Task Force on Training in Contemporary Times where he co-authored task force reports.
+Dr. Essig is a member of the International Psychoanalytical Association (IPA) where he served on the Task Force on Distance Training and on the Task Force on Training in Contemporary Times where he co-authored task force reports.
 As a member of the American Psychoanalytic Association (APsaA), he co-chaired the COVID-19 Response team.
 Recently, in the current center of his non-clinical professional life, he founded and is Co-Chair of APsA’s Council on Artificial Intelligence.
+He teaches and lectures at institutes and societies in the US and in Japan, Canada and England.

 William Alanson White Institute of Psychiatry, Psychoanalysis & Psychology 20 West 74th Street, New York, NY 10023 | (212) 873-0725